cscoopd/cscoopd/README.md

 #
 **★ please do not interact if we had beef in the past**

-**★ i am 14 years old, please don't be weird to me, it makes me uncomfortable**

 **★ i am in the middle of a rough recovery, iwec please!**
 #